kai-luni/cgm-ml/cgmml/common/endpoints/README.md

     VERSION= Registered Model version Number,
     ENDPOINT_NAME=Name of endpoint,
-    LOCALTEST=If you want to test your endpoint locally then set Local Test `True`, TEST_FILES=Test file location
+    LOCALTEST=If you want to test your endpoint locally then set Local Test `True`, EXPERIMENT_NAME=Name of the Model we want to register, RUN_ID=Run id of that Particular experiment,
+    LOCALTEST=False,
+    TEST_FILES=Test file location

 #### Endpoint Naming convention